arifpro/gp-react/README.md

 # GP React
 A Bootstrap template.
-I done this template in React.
-It was given me by `Tawi Tech Solutions`.
+I have done this template in ReactJs.
+It was given to me by `Tawi Tech Solutions`.

 ## Deployment
 This website is deployed on Netlify.